sfarrens/jekyll_tutorial/README.md

 You will need run these commands in your local repository directory.

 > Otherwise, you can run the standard quickstart commands and copy the outputs to this directory.
-Be careful to copy all hidden files!
+Be careful to copy all the hidden files!

-First, we create a new Jekyll site in the current directory.
+First, we will create a new Jekyll site in the current directory.

 ```bash
 jekyll new . --force